 Do Your Financial Homework

-Understand how much it costs when deciding between will or trust and consider the value of the property, as well as other assets your parents have.
+Understand how much it costs when deciding between will or trust and considers the value of the property, as well as other assets your parents have.

 Plan a Family Meeting